Philippe-Thomas Chabert de Joncaire: Céloron expedition

 Joncaire resigned his post on the frontier in 1748 with a claim of ill health, two years after the death of his wife.
 The following year, he was recalled to be the interpreter for Pierre-Joseph Céloron de Blainville's expedition along the Ohio River.
-He was captured in Sonioto by Shawnees while establishing first contact and was nearly killed before the intervention of an Iroquois chief.
+He was captured in Sonioto by Shawnees while establishing first contact and was nearly killed before the intervention of a Iroquois chief.

 Chiningué

 In early July 1750, Joncaire was sent with 12 soldiers to Chiningué to establish a permanent French base.
 He found that the native population preferred the traders from Pennsylvania and Virginia over the French.
 By 1751, Joncaire held the rank of captain in the French colonial army.
 When larger French forces arrived with Paul Marin de la Malgue in 1753, he found support among the local Delaware and Shawnee who wanted to challenge the Iroquois.

 Fort Machault

+In 1752, Marquis Duquesne was appointed Governor General of New France and began a campaign to remove British traders from the Ohio Country, as "the nations of these localities are very badly disposed towards the French, [having been]...seduced by the allurements of cheap merchandise furnished by the English."
+In August 1753, the French decided to occupy the trading post and gunsmith shop owned by John Fraser, which Fraser had operated since 1740, and from which Fraser was absent at the time.
+The Lenape chief Custaloga assisted the French by capturing and handing over two traders who had just arrived at the trading post.
+Fraser and his employee William were forced to flee, and 75 French soldiers took over Fraser's cabin, allowing Custaloga to confiscate Fraser's trade goods.
+Fraser's cabin was occupied by Joncaire.
+By the next year Fraser's cabin and his forge had been incorporated by the French into the new Fort Machault.

-In 1753, Governor Jean de Lauson sought to build a fortified trading post at the confluence of the Allegheny River and French Creek at Venango.
-That year, the English traders were expelled from Venango and Joncaire established Fort d'Anjou with a permanent garrison at the location.
+In 1753, Governor Jean de Lauson decided to build a fortified trading post at the confluence of the Allegheny River and French Creek at Venango.

-In December 1753, Major George Washington arrived at Fort d'Anjou on an expedition to deliver British demands and assess the French military situation.
-Joncaire directed Washington to his superior officer at Fort LeBoeuf but informed Washington during a dinner about French intentions to "take possession of the Ohio".
+In December 1753, Major George Washington arrived at Fort Machault on an expedition to deliver British demands and assess the French military situation.
+Joncaire met with Washington, Guyasuta, and Tanacharison on December 4, 1753.
+Joncaire directed Washington to his superior officer at Fort LeBoeuf but informed Washington during a dinner that "he had the Command of the Ohio."

 In 1754, Philippe-Thomas was replaced by Michel Maray de La Chauvignerie as the officer in charge of constructing the fort, which was eventually renamed Fort Machault.